lacanoid/datalink/ROADMAP.md

 - make this work for non-superusers
 - `datalink.stat()` execute permissions
 - remove requirements to have `root` (pg_datalinker DB user) be a superuser, have a special non supersuser role for this
-- extra json stuff  `dlvalue(address,datalink)`
+- handle extra json stuff  `dlvalue(address,datalink)`
 - verify if ok: user (current role vs table owner) vs directory acls
-- DLPREVOIUSCOPY broken for has_token=0 ?
+- DLPREVIOUSCOPY is broken for has_token=0 ?
-- add dlfm client name to dl_authorize
+- add dlff client name to dl_authorize
 - dl_link_ref check URL syntax again
 - function `datalink.sync()` to sync up with the datalinker (wait for it to become idle)
 - `datalink.dl_dlfm` table to hold shared datalinker status
 - make `DLPREVIOUSCOPY()` work all the way to the beggining of the file.
-This will probably require storing revision history.
+This will probably require storing revision history
+- make `datalink.columns` updatable by normal users
+- show error count in `datalink.usage`

 Maybe
 =====